 Dining areas, when you think about it, consume a large amount of living space in a home.
 A strong argument can be made that precious square footage is gobbled up with too many places to eat.
 Do you honestly need a dining room, a breakfast room, a breakfast bar, and island seating?
 Maybe some of you do, but I would bet that some of you would not come to that conclusion if you put into context how you use these areas on a routine basis.
 To create an overall good house design, it may be a good idea the reconsider how these spaces are use and perhaps put that square footage to better use by creating a more prefect house plan design.

 A dining room is definitely a required space in your home design.
 Whether it is formal or informal all depends on your lifestyle and design circumstances.
 If used as a formal place to eat, how often will you use it for that purpose?
 If you frequently host dinner parties, then a large dining room in addition to a daily eating space, a.k.a. breakfast room, for the family is the best use of square footage on your floor plan.
-Weekly family meals, which may include extended family members, can also justify the use of this additional square footage.
+Weekly family meals, which may include extended family members, can also justify the use of this additional square footage for dining areas.
 Sunday dinners are a good example of this scenario.

 Breakfast Room or Nook